wp-plugins/spam-free-wordpress/readme.txt

 1. The invisible password secures the comment form without bothering the reader.

-2. A clickable password can secures the comment form if you want a visual password.
+2. A clickable field can secure the comment form if you want a visual password.

-3. A click for password can secures the comment form if you want a visual password.
+3. A password button can secure the comment form if you want a visual password.

 4. Spam Free Wordpress in action.